julieskjoy/TTK4145-ElevatorProject/elevatorstatemachine/README.md

-# Elevator State Machine Module
+# Elevator State Machine module

 This is the finite state machine of the system that has 3 states and 3 events.